Faneuil Hall Marketplace looks like an attractive outdoor shopping complex - and it is.

 One of the most important events leading up to the formation of the United States occurred at a Boston Town Meeting held in the Assembly Hall in 1772.

-On the west side of Faneuil Hall Marketplace, you'll see a magnificent statue of Samuel Adams, sometimes called "the Father of the Revolution."
+On the west side of Faneuil Hall, you'll see a magnificent statue of Samuel Adams, who became known as "the Father of the Revolution."

 This statue is actually a copy of an original created by Anne Whitney, a Massachusetts artist, for Statuary Hall in the Capital Building in Washington D.C.